nathanshammah/make-your-code-count/5-publish.md

 This file has a .yaml extension and can be a few lines long.
 See the guidelines [here](https://conda-forge.org/docs/recipe.html).

 ## Publish peer-reviewed research papers that use the library
-This is probably the standard output that physicists have been aiming at even before the advent of open-source software development.
+This is probably the standard output that scientists as physicists have been aiming at even before the advent of open-source software development.
 This is still one of the main markers in academic activity.

 ## Publish the library and dataset on Zenodo